NREL/HPC/docs/Documentation/Viz_Analytics/visit.md

 For more information on VisIt, see their [Lawrence Livermore National Laboratory website](https://wci.llnl.gov/simulation/computer-codes/visit).

 ## Using VisIT
-VisIT can be used through the GUI on Dav nodes
+VisIT can be used through the GUI on DAV nodes

 ```
 module load visit